Middle Ear Infection FAQs (Acute Otitis Media)

-Do NOT give aspirin to a child under 18 years of age.
-Use of aspirin in children can lead a dangerous condition known as Reye's Syndrome which can serious problems with brain and liver.
+Do NOT give aspirin to a child or teenager with a fever, flu symptoms, or chickenpox.
+Use of aspirin in children can lead a dangerous condition known as Reye's Syndrome which can cause serious problems with brain and liver.

-You should talk to your doctor if you decide to use ear drops to treat ear pain in your child.
+You should talk to your doctor first if you decide to use ear drops to treat ear pain in your child.
 Some ear drops may not be safe to use.
-Your doctor can recommend an OTC product or prescribe a safe alternative.

 Recurrent ear infections can be a problematic for both parent and child.
 A child is considered “otitis prone” when they have 3 ear infections within a 6 month period or 4 within a year.